Backgrounder on Effects of Electric Utility Deregulation

-The electric industry's move away from traditional rate-based regulation toward increased competition in a deregulated marketplace could have adverse impacts on the long-term ability of some utilities to adequately finance safe operation and decommissioning of their nuclear power plants.
-Traditionally, the electric utility industry has functioned as a regulated monopoly, providing essential electrical services under an exclusive franchise in exchange for having rates closely regulated by State public utility commissions (PUCs) and the Federal Energy Regulatory Commission (FERC).
-This relationship began to change as PUCs and FERC initiated actions leading to the deregulation of the electric utility industry, as allowed under the Public Utility Regulatory Policies Act of 1978 and the Energy Policy Act of 1992.
+Traditionally, the electric utility industry in the United States has functioned as a regulated monopoly.
+It provided essential electrical services under an exclusive franchise in exchange for rates being closely regulated by state public utility commissions and the Federal Energy Regulatory Commission.
+This began to change as these commissions and FERC took actions to deregulate electric utilities.
+These actions were allowed under the Public Utility Regulatory Policies Act of 1978 and the Energy Policy Act of 1992.

-Although the Nuclear Regulatory Commission (NRC) is not normally involved in economic or rate regulation, the agency recognizes the need for adequate financing to support safe operations.
-The NRC must ensure that economic pressures do not result in reduced safety margins at operating nuclear plants and do not impair a licensee's ability to fully finance decommissioning of a nuclear plant after it is permanently shut down.
+The NRC is not normally involved in economic or rate regulation.
+The agency recognized, however, the need for adequate financing to support safe operations.
+The NRC must ensure economic pressures don't reduce safety margins at operating nuclear plants.
+The NRC must also ensure such pressures do not impair a licensee's ability to fully finance nuclear plant decommissioning after permanent shut down.

-The NRC needs to ensure that licensees are able to provide adequate assurance of decommissioning funding for their nuclear plants, whether a plant is operated to the end of its licensed term or is shut down prematurely.
-Primarily due to the established economic regulatory process, the NRC has exercised limited financial oversight of electric utility licensees.
-For example, the NRC allows traditional rate-regulated electric utility licensees, unlike most other licensees, to accumulate funds for decommissioning over the terms of their operating licenses without providing additional assurance for any unfunded balance.
-However, with the advent of deregulation, the NRC's assumptions regarding assurance of access to funds for safe operation and decommissioning have been re-evaluated.
+Other agencies' economic regulatory processes mean the NRC has exercised limited financial oversight of electric utility licensees.
+For example, traditional rate-regulated electric utility licensees can bill their ratepayers to accumulate funds for decommissioning over the terms of their operating licenses.
+The NRC can excuse these utilities from providing additional assurance for any unfunded balance.
+For deregulated utilities, however, the NRC had to re-evaluate assumptions regarding assurance of access to funds for safe operation and decommissioning.

-The NRC issued a final policy statement in August 1997 that includes (1) a discussion of safety concerns with respect to electric utility deregulation; (2) a discussion of the current regulatory framework with respect to the conduct of financial qualifications, antitrust, and decommissioning funding assurance reviews for the mergers, holding companies, and other restructuring actions seen so far; and (3) a discussion of the planned approach to future reviews as rate deregulation accelerates.
+The NRC's final policy statement on deregulation in August 1997 included (1) a discussion of safety concerns related to electric utility deregulation; (2) a discussion of the regulatory framework at that time with respect to financial qualifications, antitrust, and decommissioning funding assurance reviews for the mergers, holding companies, and other restructuring actions; and (3) a discussion of the planned approach to future reviews.

-In the final policy statement, the NRC also addressed its responsibilities vis-à-vis State and Federal rate regulators and the NRC view of the responsibilities of co-owners of nuclear plants.
-The NRC recognizes the role of PUCs and FERC in rate matters, but also recognizes its own statutory mandate to protect public health and safety.
-The NRC has pursued increased contacts with the PUCs through the National Association of Regulatory Utility Commissioners, with FERC, and with the Securities and Exchange Commission (SEC) to enhance cooperation in areas in which interests and responsibilities overlap.
+The final policy statement also addressed the NRC's responsibilities as related to state and federal rate regulators, as well as the NRC view of the responsibilities of co-owners of nuclear plants.
+The NRC's ongoing interaction with the National Association of Regulatory Utility Commissioners, with FERC, and with the Securities and Exchange Commission, enhances cooperation in areas where interests and responsibilities overlap.

-Because of the complexity of new business arrangements that have been proposed or completed, and because of NRC concern about a licensee’s plan to sell or transfer its assets in relation to rate deregulation, the NRC has taken a more proactive role in ensuring that licensees meet their obligation to report new ownership arrangements.
-This is part of the NRC requirement that licensees inform the NRC in a timely manner of any planned changes to ownership or control of licensed facilities that could affect safety or NRC safety oversight and whether significant changes in the organizational and/or financial support for each plant are contemplated.
+Deregulation has prompted licensees to propose or complete complex business arrangements to sell or transfer assets.
+The NRC maintains a proactive role in ensuring licensees meet their obligation to report new ownership.
+Licensees must inform the NRC in a timely manner of any planned changes to ownership or control of licensed facilities that could affect safety or NRC safety oversight.
+Licensees must also state whether significant changes in the organizational and/or financial support for each plant are contemplated.

-Where appropriate, the NRC will seek additional information to determine whether the rates of licensees remain regulated.
-Alternatively, the NRC requires that licensees that no longer are rate-regulated entities provide additional assurance that decommissioning funds will be available when needed and must meet additional financial qualification standards.
+Where appropriate, the NRC seeks additional information to determine whether the rates of licensees remain regulated.
+The NRC requires licensees that no longer are rate-regulated to provide additional assurance that decommissioning funds will be available when needed.
+Deregulated licensees must also meet additional financial qualification standards.